Hire Us

 • Customer support features like help desk ticketing, real-time chat, knowledge base.

-• Reporting features that allow users to track the performance of campaigns, understand their own customer data, or manage their product usage, e.g. analytics dashboards.
+• Reporting features that allow users to track the performance of campaigns using tools such as session replay, understand their own customer data, or manage their product usage, e.g., analytics dashboards.

 • Customization features such as UI themes, custom fields, interface layout options.